cdapio/sample-spark-app/README.md

   - word-count-java: contains word count example written in Java
   - sparkpi-scala: contains sparkpi example written in Scala

 The following instructions are for deploying the word-count-java Spark application.
-For For deploying sparkpi-scala application, follow the instructions [here](SCALA-SPARK.md).
+For deploying sparkpi-scala application, follow the instructions [here](SCALA-SPARK.md).

 # Summary of steps